pdkaizer/pdk-jekyll/src/about.md

 header-image: pdk-2017-about.jpg
 ---

-I am a user experience designer and design technologist with a passion for user focused digital products that are highly functional and beautifully designed.
-Eighteen years of experience with UX design, CSS architecture, front-end development and content management systems implementation.
-Expertise in aligning digital strategy with organizational priorities and executing across all digital channels.
+I am a  designer and design technologist with a passion for user focused digital products that are highly functional and beautifully designed.

-Currently I am a Lead Technologist/UXUI Designer for [Booz | Allen | Hamilton](http://www.boozallen.com/) working primarilly on large scale federal government websites.
+My current job is Senior Designer for [Booz | Allen | Hamilton](http://www.boozallen.com/) where I currently am doing design work for the [USPS](https://www.usps.com/).

-Prior to that I was the digital director for a global humanitarian aid organization where I built and led the team that managed front and back end development, online branding, user experience, information architecture and email marketing.
+Prior to that I was the digital director for the global humanitarian aid organization - [Catholic Relief Services](https://www.crs.org/) - where I built and led the team that managed front and back end development, online branding, user experience, information architecture and email marketing.

+I have been a designer and maker of digital products for 20 years but really I have been a designer and maker of things my whole life.
+I started crafting objects as a yound teenager.
+First finely crafted leather goods and then later hand made pottery.
+I spent 19 years making and selling functional stoneware pottery to the American Crafts Marketplace.

 For more see my [resume](/resume/).